bluesky/tiled/docs/source/tutorials/export.md

 formats (e.g. numpy C buffers, Apache Arrow DataFrames) and universal interchange formats (e.g. CSV, JSON) and perhaps one of those will be the fastest way to get data into your program.

-## Comparison to caching

-This tutorial demonstrated *deliberate export*, where Tiled generates a file on disk and leaves it to the user to manage that file and do something with it outside of Tiled.
-This is different from {doc}`caching`, where Tiled takes control of a local cache of data in order to improve Tiled's own operation.